October 3, 2022

 Carbon Capture – A Capital-Intensive Technology with Large Growth Potential

-This is the first post in a six-part series that discusses carbon capture, utilization, and sequestration.
+This is the first post in a six-part series that discusses carbon capture information, utilization, and sequestration.
 The series will cover topics including industry background; market overview and drivers; past, current, and planned carbon capture projects; and overviews of typical carbon capture technologies.

 Carbon dioxide (CO2) is a greenhouse gas that is formed and/or released during the combustion of fossil fuels (most notably in the power generation and transportation sectors), during the extraction and processing of natural gas, and by various important industrial processes including but not limited to the production of cement and ammonia.
 The scale of global CO2 emissions is large and growing.
 As shown in Figure 1 below, it is reported that global CO2 emissions in 2019 totaled approximately 36.9 Gigatonnes (Gt), i.e., 3.69 × 1013 kg, with nearly two-thirds of the CO2 emissions originating in the power and heat generation and transportation sectors.1 Because CO2 is a greenhouse gas, the reduction of future CO2 emissions and atmospheric CO2 concentrations is a focus of initiatives aimed at minimizing global temperature increase to below 2°C, preferably to below 1.5°C, above pre-industrial temperatures as agreed upon by 196 parties in the 2015 Paris Agreement2 and reconfirmed in the 2021 Glasgow Agreement.3